datjandra/Daytripper/README.md

 ## Technical Implementation

-Source code in this repository contains a number of advanced Android techniques.
+Source code in this repository contains a number of advanced Android programming techniques.

 1. Speech-to-text
 2. Text-to-speech